jmatzen/LWTools/00README.txt

 To see if a quick build will work, just type "make".
 If it works, you're ready to go ahead with "make install".
 This will install in /usr/local/bin.

+If you feel adventurous, you can also run the test suite by running "make test".
+However, be warned that it is likely not going to work unless you are running on a fairly standard unix system with perl in /usr/bin/perl.

 See docs/ for additional information.